-One of the most heartbreaking truths about life – right up there with its finitude – is that the only unconditional love is that felt by children for their parents, no matter how deserving of this adoration parents may be.
+One of the most heartbreaking truths about life – right up there with its finitude – is how emotionally vulnerable we all are while we grow, raised in the hands of mostly clueless adult caregivers.
+The only unconditional love is the one felt by children for their parents, no matter how undeserving of this adoration those might be.

 The tragedy is that, should parents be neglectful, abusive, inept or misinformed by ‘poisonous pedagogies‘, children will adore them notwithstanding.
 Instead of tracing any resulting disorders in their lives back to their upbringing, children will subconsciously prefer to blame their “deficient characters” or “malfunctioning genes” rather than bad parenting.